Financial Samurai

 When you get laid off, you’re also eligible for up to roughly 27 weeks of unemployment benefits.
 Having a financial runway is huge during your transition period.

 Conversely, if you quit your job you get nothing.
-Check out the book How To Engineer Your Layoff: Make A Small Fortune By Saying Goodbye.
+Check out my bestselling ebook, How To Engineer Your Layoff: Make A Small Fortune By Saying Goodbye.

 It’s the only book that teaches you how to negotiate a severance.
 In addition, it was recently updated and expanded thanks to tremendous reader feedback and successful case studies.